-187 children received a subsidized child care scholarship
+183 children received a subsidized child care scholarship

-18 scholarship providers had a site visit completed
+15scholarship providers had a site visit completed

 Cash/In-Kind Contributions Plan:

 Contract Activity Description (CAD)

 Required CADs-

 Coordinated Subsidy Administration

 Dual Subsidy Administration will provide administration for child care subsidy including program administration; family outreach and application; eligibility determination; payment processing; annual recertification; and reporting, etc. Gift card incentives will be provided to encourage family participation in the completion of a developmental screening.
 Healthy snacks/meals and child care will be provided during the required annual scholarship orientation sessions.
 A Scholarship Coordinator will implement the activity, with support from the Subsidy Specialist and NC PreK Coordinator, and supervision from the Subsidy Program Manager.
 The Program Director will provide oversight to the program.